-From admin on February 18th, 2010 in Los Angeles
+From Margaret Everton on February 18, 2010 in Los Angeles

 Strategic Storage Means More Space